-If you "market" for a year, or you accept a UK investor, you will also need to:
+If you "market" for a year, or you accept a Belgian investor, you will also need to:

-- 1. Pay an annual fee of £350; - 2.
-Prepare and submit an annual report to the FCA, which summarises: - a.
+- 1. Prepare and submit an annual AIF and AIFM report to FSMA, which summarises (for example): - a.
 The AIF's main assets; - b.
-The AIF's investment strategies, as well as its geographic and sectoral investment focus; - c.
+The AIF's investment strategy, as well as its geographic and sectoral focus; - c.
 The markets in which the AIF trades; and - d.
 The diversification of the AIF, its principal exposures and most important concentrations.